 \section{Conclusions, Discussions, and Future Work}

-In this work, we study the electrode-specific OCV model assembled from the PE and NE OCP and propose a minimal and intuitive parametrization based on the dimensionless N/P ratio $r_\mathrm{N/P}=\hat{Q}_\mathrm{max}^-/\hat{Q}_\mathrm{max}^+$ and the Li/P ratio $z^+_0=\hat{Q}_\mathrm{max}^\mathrm{Li}/\hat{Q}_\mathrm{max}^+$, which are independent, cutoff-voltage-agnostic, pristine-condition-agnostic, and intuitively linked to the lithium inventory $\hat{Q}_\mathrm{max}^\mathrm{Li}$ and active material amounts $\hat{Q}_\mathrm{max}^\pm$.
+In this work, we study the electrode-specific OCV model assembled from the PE and NE OCP and re-parametrize a popular formulation in literature by the dimensionless N/P ratio $r_\mathrm{N/P}=\hat{Q}_\mathrm{max}^-/\hat{Q}_\mathrm{max}^+$ and the Li/P ratio $z^+_0=\hat{Q}_\mathrm{max}^\mathrm{Li}/\hat{Q}_\mathrm{max}^+$, which are independent, cutoff-voltage-agnostic, pristine-condition-agnostic, and intuitively linked to the lithium inventory $\hat{Q}_\mathrm{max}^\mathrm{Li}$ and active material amounts $\hat{Q}_\mathrm{max}^\pm$.
 Estimating them thus gives us important information about the degradation mode of LLI, LAMn, and LAMp.
 Along the way, we also clarify several confusions regarding electrode stoichiometry $x^\pm$ versus electrode SOC $z^\pm$, precise meaning of cell SOC $z$ and SOH, and their relations to the artificially specified upper and lower cutoff voltage.

 We then analytically derive the sensitivity gradients of the electrode SOC limits and $z$-based cell OCV $U_\mathrm{OCV}(z)$ with respect to the N/P and Li/P ratio.
 Such analytic results not only offer a closed-form expression to easily calculate these derivatives, but the form of the expressions also provides insights into how each factor affects the parametric sensitivity.
 In particular, the concept of PE and NE DV fraction naturally emerges in the derivation, which characterize which electrode is dominating the OCV changes at each cell SOC and are instrumental in propagating the effects of a fixed upper and lower cutoff voltage into the sensitivity gradients.
 The local sensitivity delineated by these parametric derivatives are visualized and verified by simulations and comparison against empirical sensitivity results.